lucascrx/EURECOM_SDN_assistance_DMM/documentation/documentation.md

 you've written yourself.
 May be we will need to think about a way to name all this docs properly for an (even) better organization.

+Note may, 07:

+In prevision of the report writting a new folder is set entierly related to the final report construction.

 NOTE march, 17:

 I have found a draft on the IETF  website (document called